akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 # and just logout
 pi@raspberry:~ $ logout
 {% endhighlight %}
--  Copying our project to your Raspberry with `scp` from the root of our folder
+-  copying our project to your Raspberry with `scp` from the root of our folder

 {% highlight shell %}